phalcon-orphanage/docs/ru/api/Phalcon_Mvc_ModelInterface.rst

 abstract public *int*  **getOperationMade** ()

 Returns the type of the latest operation performed by the ORM Returns one of the OP_* class constants

+abstract public  **refresh** ()

+Refreshes the model attributes re-querying the record from the database